achendev/justcode/README.md

     *   `/rollback`: Executes the last generated rollback script, undoing the previous deployment for a specific project.

 *   **🧩 Chrome Extension (`chrome_extension/`):** A user-friendly popup interface.
-    *   **Popup Interface:** Contains an input for the project path and three main buttons: "Get Code," "Deploy Code," and "Rollback."
+    *   **Popup Interface:** Contains an input for the project path and three main buttons: "Get Context," "Deploy Code," and "Rollback."
     *   **Shortcuts:**
         *   `Alt + O`: Open the extension popup.
         *   When the popup is open:
-            *   `Alt + ←`: Trigger "Get Code" for the active profile.
+            *   `Alt + ←`: Trigger "Get Context" for the active profile.
             *   `Alt + →`: Trigger "Deploy Code" for the active profile.
             *   `Alt + R`: Trigger "Rollback" for the active profile.
             *   `Alt + A`: Switch to the profile tab on the left (loops around).